Standard number: DS-19

 II.
 Scope

 This standard applies to the Ann Arbor campus, Michigan Medicine, UM-Dearborn, UM-Flint, all affiliates, and all faculty, staff, workforce members, and sponsored affiliates.
-It further applies to

-• All units, faculty, principal investigators, staff, and workforce members that maintain or store data classified as Restricted or High on any university-owned device.
+It further applies to all units, faculty, principal investigators, staff, and workforce members that maintain or store data on any university-owned or third party vendor contracted-for systems, applications, or devices (including cloud provider services).

 III.
 Roles and Responsibilities